juanparati/isocodes/README.md

 ## Laravel

-This library is compatible with Laravel 8.x+ however it can works as a standalone library.
+This library is compatible with Laravel 8.x+ however it can work as a standalone library.

 ### Facade registration